bbauska/Coursera-Bootstrap/readme.md

 My git-test folder is synced to my Bitbuc/ket repository in this particular exercise.

-What I\'m going to do now is to show you how you can exclude some folders from your project folder, and then make sure that they are not synchronized to your online repository.
+What I&apos;m going to do now is to show you how you can exclude some folders from your project folder, and then make sure that they are not synchronized to your online repository.

 Now as I said, the node_modules folder can always be recreated by typing npm install at the prompt.

-That\'s why when you upload the contents of your folder to an online Git repository, or when you do a commit of the folder to your Git repository, you don\'t want the node_modules folder or all the subfolders under it to be included in the commit.
+That&apos;s why when you upload the contents of your folder to an online Git repository, or when you do a commit of the folder to your Git repository, you don&apos;t want the node_modules folder or all the subfolders under it to be included in the commit.

 How do we exclude some folders or some files from our folder from being